IzatheWriter/Beginner-Baker-s-Guide/Butter Biscuits Recipe.md

 **Marmalade**

 Another possibility is to use marmalade.
 When you're cutting out biscuits from the dough, you can make an indentation in the middle of the biscuit and put a little marmalade inside.
-DO NOT USE JAM because it’s not dense enough and the fruit juices will evaporate in high temperature.
+DON'T USE JAM because it’s not dense enough and the fruit juices will evaporate in high temperature.

 **Decorations**